hugo version

 . |

-Browse themes.gohugo.io and find a theme you like that includes…
+Browse a Hugo themes directory (for example themes.gohugo.io) and find a theme that you like that includes…

 an exampleSite